Writing Skills Test (WST)

 If you will not be in the U.S. for one of the fall WST exams, take the first available exam in the spring semester.
 Students who live more than 50 miles away from campus may request to have their WST proctored at an approved testing center in the US.
 E-mail email@example.com for more information.

 Effective Fall 2012, students must take the WST no later than the term in which they reach 75 earned units (counting no more than 70 transfer units).
-If they do not pass, they must retake the WST or, if the WST has been failed twice, take a 100A course each term until they pass.
+If they do not pass, they must retake the WST or, if the WST has been failed once, take a 100A course each term until they pass.
 Students who reach 90 earned units without passing the test must enroll in 100A.
 (Updated - Presidential Directive 2009-05)

 Graduate Students and the WST